 DURING THE TEST

-The technologist will place an intravenous line into your arm or hand, which is used to inject a small amount of Cardiolite, a radiopharmaceutical, which is carried by the blood stream to your heart.
-Approximately 1 hour after your injection, the technologist will take pictures of your heart for approximately 20 minutes with a special gamma camera that detects radiation.
-While the pictures are being taken, you will be lying on a bed and it’s important to remain very still during this time to avoid blurring the images.
+- For this portion of the test the technologist will administer via intravenous injection a small amount of radioactive tracer, which is carried by the blood stream to your heart.
+There are no side effects with this injection.
+Approximately 15-45 minutes after your injection, the technologist will take pictures of your heart for approximately 20 minutes with a special gamma camera that detects the injection.
+For the imaging, you may be sitting in a specially designed imaging chair or lying on a bed and while the pictures are being taken, it’s important to remain very still during this time to avoid blurring the images.

-Once the first set of images has been taken, you will be prepared for a Stress Test.
-ECG electrodes will be placed on your chest to monitor your heart rhythm throughout the test.
-You will begin to exercise on a treadmill during which your heart rate and blood pressure will rise.
+- For this portion of the test, ECG electrodes will be place on your chest to monitor your heart rhythm throughout the test.
+An intravenous line will also be placed in the arm or hand.
+You will begin to exercise on a treadmill, during which time your heart rate and blood pressure will rise.
 These are normal responses that are being closely monitored with your ECG.

-Once you have reached your maximum level of exercise, a second dose of Cardiolite will be injected and you will continue exercising for an additional 1-2 minutes.
-If blood flow to the heart is limited due to CAD, then the amount of Cardiolite in your heart is reduced.
-Following the Stress Test, the IV will be removed.
+- Once you have reached your maximum level of exercise, the technologist will administer a small amount of radioactive tracer and you will continue exercising for an additional 1-2 minutes.
+If blood flow to the heart is limited due to coronary artery disease, then the amount of tracer in your heart is reduced.
+Following the Stress Test, the intravenous will be removed.